5 Biggest Mistakes Partners Make with F1 Content

 5. Owning the wrong storytelling space

-A common issue in F1 brand activations is brands choosing themes that don’t fit who they are.
-Examples:
+A common issue in F1 activations is partners choosing territories that don’t feel natural to their brand.

 A tech company making travel diaries